raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ nano index.js
 ```

-* Find and edit these lines inside "bitcoind" part to following values, they have to be inside single quotes ''
+* Find and edit these lines inside "bitcoind" part to following values, they have to be inside single quotes `'abc'`

 ```sh
 bitcoind: {